Syknapse/Contribute-To-This-Project/README.md

 You will make a copy of the card template inside the HTML file and customise it with your own information.

 > ## [If you're comfortable with the terminal go to this tutorial (Click)](/terminal-tutorial.md)

+> You can also learn how to contribute from this _free_ series: [How to Contribute to an Open Source Project on GitHub](https://kcd.im/pull-request)

 > ### Translations